PhasecoreX/docker-red-discordbot/README.md

       - PUID=1000
 ```

-And again, subsequent runs you can omit the `TOKEN` and `PREFIX`es from the docker-compose.yml file.
+And again, subsequent runs you can omit the `OWNER`, `TOKEN`, and `PREFIX`es from the docker-compose.yml file.

 ### Updates